 What is an EWS1 form and why are they needed?

 The EWS1 form is a cross-industry initiative from Building Societies Association (BSA), the Royal Institution of Chartered Surveyors (RICS) and UK Finance to enable a fire safety assessment to be carried out on properties clad with potentially combustible materials.

 In line with government guidance, the EWS1 form was designed for mortgage valuation purposes to provide the information necessary for surveyors to assess the value of flats and apartments, facilitating lenders to lend.
 The EWS1 form currently provides the most consistent and reliable way for valuers and lenders to assess if a property with cladding might need remediation work which would affect its value, and that it is safe for habitation.

-Following the new guidance from RICS which is supported by the Government, valuers will adopt a risk-based, proportionate approach, which will see more consistency in when EWS assessments are called for.
-Many lenders have implemented this guidance and the number of EWS1 requests has fallen.
-However, this is a decision for each lender to make based on their own risk appetite.
+Following guidance from RICS, which is supported by the Government, valuers adopt a risk-based, proportionate approach, in determining when EWS assessments are required.
+Whilst it is a decision for each lender to make based on their own risk appetite, many lenders have implemented this guidance, which has resulted in an EWS1 not being required for 92% of mortgage valuations on flats.